tvdk-sudoku/Year11Notes/content/notes/AEECO - Market Efficiency.md

 #### Impacts
 - Need for rationing process to regulate demand
-- could lead to black
+- Could lead to black markets